jacobmstein/cs1302-phased-list/README.md

   $ jdeps -v -cp phase1.jar bin
   ```

+* **No `java.util.Arrays` Dependency:** <a id="no-java-util-arrays"/>You
-  You are also NOT allowed to use the `java.util.Arrays` class.
+  are also NOT allowed to use the `java.util.Arrays` class.
 For more
   information on why, please read [this FAQ item](#java-util-Arrays).
 You
-  can also check for that using `jdeps` as described above -- you don't want
+  can also check for the presence of this dependency using `jdeps` as described
-  to see `java.util.Arrays` anywhere in the output.
+  in an earlier requirement -- you don't want to see `java.util.Arrays` anywhere
+  in the output.

 ### Grading